ecekpo/to_do_list_project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
+To Do list: list structure

 > Description the project.
+Building a simple HTML list of To Do tasks using webpack and served by a webpack dev server.

 ## Built With

-- Major languages
+- HTML
-- Frameworks
+- CSS
-- Technologies used
+- Javascript

 ## Live Demo (if available)